charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 Recall that the official list of ports and names is in [SystemdServiceControl][sdsctrl].
 If possible, please include the code you have have in **~/.bashrc** for exporting your custom environment variables, especially if they vary from mine.

+When you turn in the final, tell me two programs that you feel are really polished, and I will look at them first.
+Try the **run a**, **run b** and **run c** on those two programs, as well as prettier and eslint.
+Get others working as you can, but focus on just two.
+My idea of five working programs is perhaps unrealistic.

 ## Extra Credit

 Here are the extra credit sections.
 Each section that begins with the words **Extra Credit** are part of the extra credit portion of the final.